 The core part of the diet is the

-, which you follow until you reach your desired weight loss.
+5 & 1 plan, which you follow until you reach your desired weight loss.
 During this time you get to eat six times per day: five Medifast prepackaged meal replacements and one “lean and green” meal, which consists of lean meat and nonstarchy vegetables.
 Medifast provides over 70 meal replacements to choose from, such as soups, shakes, and bars.
 Medifast claims that the five meals a day cost about $11.

 All of these products are fortified with vitamins and minerals to help you meet your nutrient needs, which would otherwise be difficult to do since this diet only provides around 800-1,000 calories per day.
 All meals are low-fat, low-glycemic, and many are gluten-free.
 During the weight-loss phase, there are no starches, fruit, or dairy products.
 And never, in any phase, including maintenance are there greasy, fried, or sugary foods.
 You provide the daily “lean and green” meal, which consists of 5-7 ounces of lean meat, fish, or poultry, plus 1-2 cups of vegetables or salad.
 Meat-free recommendations are also made for vegetarians.
 Meals with high protein are supposed to be consumed every 2-3 hours, so you will not feel too hungry while on this strict calorie reduction.